Food Allergen Testing Market Size and Share

 Recent Industry Developments

-• October 2024: GS North America (SGS) announced today that it has expanded its food safety and quality assurance testing capacity for the North American food and nutraceutical markets.
-This expansion is marked by a move into a larger, state-of-the-art facility in Fairfield (New Jersey) to better serve client needs.
-Testing offered includes rapid and traditional food pathogen testing, with DNA and protein-based detection methods, food hygiene and quality indicator testing, and environmental monitoring in food production including pathogen and indicator testing.
+• October 2024: SGS North America (SGS) has announced the expansion of its food safety and quality assurance testing capabilities for the North American food and nutraceutical markets.
+This expansion includes relocating to a larger facility in Fairfield, New Jersey, to better meet client requirements.
+The services provided encompass rapid and traditional food pathogen testing using DNA and protein-based detection methods, food hygiene and quality indicator testing, as well as environmental monitoring in food production, including pathogen and indicator testing.

-• March 2024: Gold Standard Diagnostics launched the first product of the new allergen PowerLine tests: the SENSIStrip Gluten PowerLine Lateral Flow Device.
-The product comprises a sensitive detection system based on a monoclonal antibody and can detect gluten residues in food matrices, rinse water, and swabs.
+• March 2024: Gold Standard Diagnostics has introduced the first product in its new allergen PowerLine test series: the SENSIStrip Gluten PowerLine Lateral Flow Device.
+This product features a sensitive detection system based on a monoclonal antibody, enabling the detection of gluten residues in food matrices, rinse water, and swabs.

-• March 2024: ALS strategically expanded and strengthened its European and USA Life Sciences presence.
-ALS acquired Northeast USA-based York Analytical Laboratories (York) and Western Europe-based Wessling Holding GmbH & Co.
+• March 2024: ALS has strategically expanded its presence in the European and U.S. Life Sciences markets.
+The company has acquired York Analytical Laboratories, based in the Northeastern United States, and Wessling Holding GmbH & Co., based in Western Europe.

 Table of Contents for Food Allergen Testing Industry Report